ZverevIlya/openinexcel/readme.md

-## vsts-extension-ts-seed-simple ##
+## VSTS Extension Open Work Items in Excel ##

-Very simple seed project for developing VSTS extensions using Typescript.
+An extension for Team Services that enables opening query result in Excel from the web.
+Forked from cschleiden's example.
 Utilizes Typescript, grunt, and tsd.
-Detailed explanation how to get started can be found at https://cschleiden.wordpress.com/2016/02/24/extending-vsts-setup/.

 ### Structure ###